14 Nov 2021, last revised 21 Apr 2024

 Sanborn map - Jun 1900

 In Nov 1901, Wolfsky left for Chicago to purchase an ice cream plant with plans to start operations in the spring (19).
-In May 1902, he started to advertise the "Hancock Ice Cream Co." at the California Fruit Store.
+He started to advertise the "Hancock Ice Cream Co." at the California Fruit Store in May 1902.
 About a year later, in Mar 1903, Wolfsky was about to leave for Chicago to secure an expert pop man and an experienced ice cream man for the "summer business" with his factory already prepared to manufacture pop in the coming summer (21).
 The 1903 and 1905 directories then listed Wolfsky as proprietor of the California Fruit Store (4,5), where he was a "manufacturer of high grade ice cream and pop" and "dealer in fruit, candy, cigars and tobacco" (4).
 In Apr 1904, Wolfsky was identified as proprietor of the "Hancock Ice Cream and Pop Co." when he "opened the season's business" by furnishing ice cream for a reception (22).
 Thus, it appears that he only manufactured pop during the summer season, which would have contributed to his bottles being so rare.

 Newspaper ad - May 1902